-About the cut in weight: it doesn’t change how the bike rides, except for the noticeable difference in how the bike accelerates and maneuvers.
+There’s also the ultralight OPEN U.P.P.E.R.
 It steers, accelerates, and handles singletrack with aplomb, and feels plenty stable on the road.
 Any other difference in ride quality is mostly unnoticeable because of a wide tire.
 However, 310g (220g from the frame, 90g from the fork) is nothing to sneeze at, and chopping off a two-thirds of a pound off of an already-light bike is a difference maker over a long ride, and in how tossable the bike feels.
 The U-Turn fork is the lightest fork of it’s kind to fit a tire as wide as this.
-Further small changes include a swap to 12mm thru axles front and rear, as well as a swap to flat mount brakes to save further weight.